rohitkf/droopy/README.md

 # Driver-Fatigue-Detection-with-OpenCV-and-Deep-Learning
+A state of the art face detection system, that identifies and extracts the facial features from live webcam feed, to detect whether the driver is getting tired or not.

-## Research paper for the app : [Click here](https://github.com/rkf2778/Driver-Fatigue-Detection-with-OpenCV-and-Deep-Learning/blob/master/ICOEI_2019_paper_247.pdf)
+Research paper for the app : [Click here](https://github.com/rkf2778/Driver-Fatigue-Detection-with-OpenCV-and-Deep-Learning/blob/master/ICOEI_2019_paper_247.pdf)

 ## These are the following modules used in this project: